DarrenPaulWright/object-agent/docs/isEqual.md

 <br><a name="isEqual"></a>

 ### isEqual() ⇒ <code>Boolean</code>
 > Shallow compares two or more items.
-All items are compared with strict equality except Dates and RegExps which compare their _values_ with strict equality and Objects and Arrays which compare key lengths.
+All items are compared with [SameValue](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness#Same-value_equality) equality except Dates and RegExps which compare their _values_ with [SameValue](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness#Same-value_equality) equality and Objects and Arrays which compare key lengths.

 | Type | Description |